-Pending disposal, place the closed ash container on a noncombustible floor or on the ground outside, well away from all combustible materials, liquid fuels, or vehicles.
+Immediately remove the ash container and place outdoors on a noncombustible surface away from any structures, combustible materials, liquid fuels, or vehicles.

 Retain ashes in the closed container until all coals thoroughly cool.

 If the ashes are disposed of by burial in soil or otherwise locally dispersed, they should be retained in the closed container until all cinders have thoroughly cooled.

 NEVER place ashes in wooden or plastic containers, in trashcans with other trash, or in paper or plastic bags, no matter how long the fire has been out.
 Coals within a bed of ashes can remain hot for several days once removed from the firebox.